dafny-lang/dafny/docs/DafnyRef/Specifications.md

 reported.

-Decreases clauses are used to prove termination in the presence of recursion. if more than one `decreases` clause is given it is as if a single `decreases` clause had been given with the collected list of arguments.
+Decreases clauses are used to prove termination in the presence of recursion.
+If more than one `decreases` clause is given it is as if a single `decreases` clause had been given with the collected list of arguments and a collected list of Attributes.
 That is,

 ```dafny
 decreases A, B